digitaldesignlabs/talisman/DOCUMENTATION.md

 ```

 #### Parameters ####
-- `blockName` (string) - the name of a block which has previously been removed, but which should be restored, i.e. should be rendered.
+- `blockName` (string, required) - the name of a block which has previously been removed, but which should be restored, i.e. should be rendered.

 #### Return Value ####
 The Talisman view `object`.